vit-ganich/stepik-selen-py/README.md

 ### About the course:
 This is a basic course for beginner testers, where you will learn how
 to write automated UI-tests in the Python programming language using
 the Selenium library.
-We will cover popular practices and good practice
-for writing autotests.
+We will cover popular frameworks and best practices for writing automated tests.